 If blasting the beat is your thing, you can order all the new Sea Doo platform models with the new BRP Audio Premium System.
 This is the industry’s first manufacturer-installed, truly waterproof Bluetooth audio system.
 Simply link it to the smart phone in your watertight glove box.
 But playing music isn’t my riding preference, so I’ll take a pass on this one.

 So there you have it.
-My take is that with the new Sea Doo platform, BRP has once again demonstrated why it’s the industry leader and the #1 seller of personal watercraft worldwide.
+My take is that with the new Sea Doo platform, BRP has once again demonstrated why it’s the industry leader.
+And the #1 seller of personal watercraft worldwide.
 While they haven’t hit the bulls-eye for me with every innovation, most riders will be well pleased overall with all the exclusive new technologies and how they can make your riding more enjoyable.
-So contact your dealer early to get your 2019 Sea Doo watercraft order in before they sell out again next spring!
+So contact your dealer early to get your 2019 Sea Doo watercraft order in before they sell out again this spring!

 But in closing, I can’t stress enough how important it is to do your homework before buying.
 This way you’ll choose the new Sea Doo platform model that’s best suited to your riding style and family needs.
 Then let your fun begin!

 The tips and advice in this article are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.